YashSharma79/YashSharma79.github.io/index.md

 ---

 ## Introduction
-Research Assistant the Rutgers Center for Cognitive Science Working on computing entanglement entropy at the Quantum Information Center
+Research Assistant the Rutgers Center for Cognitive Science <br>
+Working on computing entanglement entropy at the Quantum Information Center